aakosm/R_Basics_ECPR/README.md

 2. Writing functions and iterating in R - notebook
 3. Some statistics (linear regression, hypothesis testing) - notebook
 4. Intro to Rmarkdown - notebook

+## License
+The material in this repository is made available under the [MIT license](https://opensource.org/licenses/mit-license.php).